Robinpig/Note/docs/CS/DB/Redis/ae.md

 ## Introduction

+This file defines all the I/O functions with clients, masters and replicas (which in Redis are just special clients):

+* `createClient()` allocates and initializes a new client.
+* the `addReply*()` family of functions are used by command implementations in order to append data to the client structure, that will be transmitted to the client as a reply for a given command executed.
+* `writeToClient()` transmits the data pending in the output buffers to the client and is called by the *writable event handler* `sendReplyToClient()`.
+* `readQueryFromClient()` is the *readable event handler* and accumulates data read from the client into the query buffer.
+* `processInputBuffer()` is the entry point in order to parse the client query buffer according to the Redis protocol.
+Once commands are ready to be processed, it calls `processCommand()` which is defined inside `server.c` in order to actually execute the command.
+* `freeClient()` deallocates, disconnects and removes a client.

 For various [reasons](http://groups.google.com/group/redis-db/browse_thread/thread/b52814e9ef15b8d0/) Redis uses its own event library.

 Redis implements its own event library.
 The event library is implemented in `ae.c`.